Justin Moore: 2015–2020: Kinda Don't Care and Late Nights and Longnecks

 Moore's fourth album, Kinda Don't Care, was released in August 2016.
 Its lead single is "You Look Like I Need a Drink", which became another No. 1 single on the Country Airplay charts in late 2016.
 In October 2016, the second single from the album, "Somebody Else Will" was released.
-It became Moore's sixth No. 1 hit on the Country Airplay charts.
+It became Moore's sixth number 1 hit on the Country Airplay charts.
 On September 18, 2017, the title track was released as the third and final single.
-The album includes Moore's second collaboration with Brantley Gilbert, following "Small Town Throwdown," entitled "More Middle Fingers."
-Kinda Don't Care reached No. 1 the US Top Country Albums chart and peaked at No. 4 on the US Billboard 200.
+The album includes Moore's second collaboration with Brantley Gilbert, following "Small Town Throwdown", titled "More Middle Fingers".
+Kinda Don't Care reached number 1 on the U.S. Top Country Albums chart and peaked at number 4 on the U.S. Billboard 200.

 Moore announced his fifth album, Late Nights and Longnecks, in February 2019.
-Its lead single is "The Ones That Didn't Make It Back Home", which became Moore's seventh No. 1 on the Country Airplay charts.
+Its lead single is "The Ones That Didn't Make It Back Home", which became Moore's seventh number 1 on the Country Airplay chart.
 Its second single, "Why We Drink", was released to radio on September 30, 2019.
-It became Moore's eighth No. 1 on the Country Airplay charts.
-Late Nights and Longnecks debuted at No. 2 on the US Top Country Albums chart.
+It became Moore's eighth number 1 on the Country Airplay charts.
+Late Nights and Longnecks debuted at number 2 on the US Top Country Albums chart.
 A deluxe edition was released, containing three additional songs.

-2021–2023: Straight Outta The Country and Stray Dog
+2021–2023: Straight Outta the Country and Stray Dog

 Moore announced his sixth album Straight Outta the Country on March 25, 2021.
-The lead single is "We Didn't Have Much", which became Moore's ninth No. 1 on the Country Airplay charts.
+The lead single is "We Didn't Have Much", which became Moore's ninth number 1 on the Country Airplay charts.
 The album was released on April 23.
-The album peaked at No. 28 on the Top Country Albums chart.
+The album peaked at number 28 on the Top Country Albums chart.

-On February 23, 2023, Moore announced his seventh album Stray Dog which was released on May 5, 2023.
+On February 23, 2023, Moore announced his seventh album Stray Dog, which was released on May 5, 2023.
 The album's lead single, "With A Woman You Love" was released on October 1, 2021.
 It would become Moore's tenth No. 1 hit on the Country Airplay charts.
 The second single, "You, Me, & Whiskey", a duet with Priscilla Block, was released a year later on October 7, 2022.
-It peaked at No. 3 on the Country Airplay chart, and No. 2 on the Canada Country chart.
+It peaked at number 3 on the Country Airplay chart, and number 2 on the Canada Country chart.

 2023–present: This Is My Dirt

 On November 17, 2023, Moore released "This Is My Dirt" as the lead single from his upcoming eighth studio album.
-The first promotional single, "Put A Boot In It", was released in July 2024.
+The first promotional single, "Put a Boot in It", was released in July 2024.
 On August 16, 2024, Moore announced his eighth studio album, This Is My Dirt, which was released on October 11, alongside the second promotional single, "The Worst", featuring Randy Houser.
 In August 2024, Moore was featured on the song "Dirty Money", the third promotional single from Brantley Gilbert's seventh studio album, Tattoos.
 This is the third collaboration between Moore and Gilbert, following "Small Town Throwdown" and "More Middle Fingers".